a914-gowtham/LetsChat/README.md

 - [Kotlin Serializer](https://github.com/Kotlin/kotlinx.serialization) - Convert Specific Classes to and from JSON.Runtime library with core serialization API and support libraries with various serialization formats.
 - [Coil-kt](https://coil-kt.github.io/coil/) - An image loading library for Android backed by Kotlin Coroutines.

-### Status: 🚧 In progress 🚧

-LetsChat is still under development and some screens are not yet implemented.